zerotier/docs/docs/security.md

 ZeroTier does not share any user information with 3rd parties except when it is strictly required or for our business operations (billing and support).
 We do not sell any customer information, analytics, or usage data.

 See our full [Privacy Policy](https://www.zerotier.com/privacy-policy) for more details.

+## Audit

+In March 2020 we worked with `@trailofbits` to audit our protocol and cryptographic designs for ZeroTier 2.0.
+As one of its subjects is in our just-released beta, we are ready to make our first preliminary audit public [here](https://storage.googleapis.com/zt-web-large-files/ZeroTier%20Protocol%20Review%20Summary.pdf).
+A full code audit is coming after 2.0.